Printing on Silicone Phone Wallets

 Pad printing silicone rubber wallet

 To pad print on silicone phone wallets, you’ll need a pad printer, an oven, silicone ink, pad printing pads, pad printing plate, and a solvent.
-The solvent can be used to alter the viscosity of the ink and clean up after printing.
+Use the solvent to alter the inks viscosity and to clean up after printing.
 We offer several types of solvents ideal for pad printing.
 The choice of solvent is determined by how dry your printing environment is.
 If you are not sure, in general we recommend Type TRM solvent—it plays nicely in all printing environments.

 We recommend the pad printing plates to be between .0013″ to .0017″.
 This will give you the best prints.
 If you are using a laser to etch the plate, make sure you do several (two or three) loops of the etch.
 For Photo polymer plates, shorten the time of the first exposure on plates.
 The theory on this is that the longer the first exposure time, the harder the plates, the shallower the etch – the opposite is true.
 For more information how to pad print please visit our article Pad Printing process explained.
 As a rule of thumb, Pad printing is ideal for printing small graphics (up-to 3 inches or 76mm) and on odd shaped objects.
 Screen printing is ideal for flat or round objects.
 The image size can be small, large, or a bold type graphic.

 Ink for pad printing and screen printing onto silicone

 Only silicone based inks will adhere onto silicone substrates.
 The best silicone ink in the world to print onto silicone rubber is the Natron™ SE™ Silicone inks.
 The SE silicone inks are easy to use, flexible, and offer excellent opacity.
 The ink also has a near perfect release from silicone printing pad especially if mixed with our solvents.